Occasionally things just go wrong during large builds. One such occurrence is on macOS when compiling a large C++ project.

 Conclusion

 There’s a fair bit of work involved for this fix but it is quite robust.
-Not only should file process limits not be an issue for you for the forseeable future, you should have gained some valuable insights into macOS service management with launchd.
+Not only should file process limits not be an issue for you for the foreseeable future, you should have gained some valuable insights into macOS service management with launchd.